 What is there to do in and around Sheffield?

 My first day was spent driving around the hills and countryside of Derbyshire.
 The place is called Peak District National Park and it took literally 5 minutes of driving and we were out in the green.
 The close proximity is one of the main reasons that tourists come to stay in Sheffield.

 The Peak District National Park is pretty awesome.
-It’s England’s first national park and very accessible from the big cities of Leeds, Manchester and Sheffield which makes it mighty popular.
+It’s England’s first national park and very accessible from the big cities of Leeds, Manchester, and Sheffield which makes it mighty popular.

-Ever heard of the award winning beer Thornbridge beer?
-Well it’s a relatively new brewery but is well represented on the lists of best British beers.
+Ever heard of the award-winning beer Thornbridge beer?
+Well, it’s a relatively new brewery but is well represented on the lists of best British beers.
 It’s located on the grounds of Thornbridge Hall in the village of Bakewell.
 I learned that Bakewell was also the home of the “Bakewell Pudding” which seemed to be a very big deal in and around Bakewell with several shops claiming to be the original home of said pudding.

 In the national park there are also a few castles.
 I went to visit Peveril Castle in Castleton in which, legend says, some evil lord had been residing.
-Castleton is at the foot of it’s own mini Lord of the Rings movie set, a road through hills known as Winnats Pass.
+Castleton is at the foot of its own mini Lord of the Rings movie set, a road through hills known as Winnats Pass.
 I also went to visit the grand Chatsworth House which is a house of nobility which has been opened for the public.
 You may recognise it from such movies as Pride & Prejudice and The Duchess (both featuring Keira Knightley) amongst others.

-Getting around can be a little tricky if you don’t have your own vehicle but public transport does exist and renting bicycles is also an option although not recommended if you’re no familiar with the hilly terrain.
+Getting around can be a little tricky if you don’t have your own vehicle but public transport does exist and renting bicycles is also an option although not recommended if you’re not familiar with the hilly terrain.

 More information about that on peakdistrict.gov.uk.